Hurtigruten Cruises Coronavirus update

-Hurtigruten announced it will offer winter voyages from the Port of Dover UK in the winter 2021-2022 season, which is a first in the 126-year history of the company.
-Hurtigruten revealed a series of 12-day ‘Norway Expedition’ cruises between October 2021-March 2022, departing out of Dover and visiting various cruise ports along the coast of Norway.
-The sailings are offered onboard Maud (currently cruising as MS Trollfjord), which is one of 3 Hurtigruten ships that are due to be converted into hybrid-powered expedition vessels.
-Passengers are able to participate in complimentary activities each day, allowing them to explore the history, culture and wildlife of the destinations visited.
+Hurtigruten announced it will offer roundtrip voyages from Port Dover UK in winter 2021-2022, which is a first in the company's 126-year history.
+Also revealed were 12-day ‘Norway Expedition’ cruises (between October 2021-March 2022) departing out of Dover and visiting ports along Norway's coast.
+The itineraries are on MS Maud (currently MS Trollfjord).
+Passengers can participate in complimentary activities each day, allowing them to explore the history, culture and wildlife of the destinations visited.
 Hurtigruten also increased the number of its expedition team members sailing onboard the cruise ship in order to provide lectures and additional information.

 Alaska and Antarctica cruises 2020-2021

 Hurtigruten company's 2020 cruises feature the most extensive Antarctica and Arctic program in its history.
 Antarctica voyages on MS Fridtjof Nansen, ms Roald Amundsen and ms Fram range between 11-21 days.
 Arctic voyages from Longyearbyen on ms Fram, ms Nordstjernen and ms Spitsbergen range between 4-14 days.
 Greenland expedition cruises are operated by MS Fram.

 Hurtigruten's 2020-2021 cruise program includes the company’s first series of Alaskan voyages, the company's largest selection of Antarctic itineraries, extensive drydock renovation of MS Fram and the inaugural season of MS Fridtjof Nansen.

 In 2019, MS Roald Amundsen completed the company's first Northwest Passage transit (August 20 through September 10) from Kangerlussuaq Greenland to Nome Alaska.
 The 21-day voyage included 7645 km of sea navigation.
 Starting summer 2020, Hurtigruten cruises in Alaska for the first time.
 The 8- to 18-day itineraries visit Inside Passage and more off-path destinations, like Petersburg.
 Roald Amundsen's Alaskan season ends with a Northwest Passage (Canadian Arctic) transit from Nome AK to Halifax NS.